Skip to main content

 My T430

-13 years ago I got a Lenovo T430 ThinkPad to use for college.
-Over the years I’ve upgraded, replaced, and modded many parts of the laptop.
-At this point my friends joke it’s the “Laptop of Theseus”.
 Thanks to the upgrades it’s still a pretty capable machine even running the most up-to-date Debian and Firefox on modern websites like YouTube.
 I use this machine for programming or any tasks that require a Linux OS as my other laptop is a MacBook.

 Easy Come Easy Go

-I know what it feels like to make over $1000 per hour.
-And I’m over it.
 I spent much of 2020 traveling.
 As soon as there were rumblings in California of a lockdown, I started looking for ways to preserve my sanity.
 I had moved to the Bay Area in late 2018 after graduating college.
 My life was built around the idea that I would have a short commute to Palo Alto from my apartment in Redwood City.
+Most of my socialization would come through in-person work.
+My co-workers were great people and some are still close friends today.

 I Skipped to the Ending